PalakRajput/Kotlin-basics/src/main/Article.md

 for (i in array.indices) {
     println(array[i])
 }

-//There is no traditional for loop in Java but we can use ranges
+//There is no traditional for loop in Kotlin, but we can use ranges

 for (ch in 'A'..'Z')
     println(ch) //Prints alphabets from 'A' to 'Z'